imsardine/dev-notes/docs/typing.md

     ![](https://www.typing-lessons.org/images/which_fingers.png)

-      - Each finger rests on a particular key in the HOME ROW of the keyboard when not typing, in order to keep "GROUNDED" and oriented at all times.
+      - Each finger rests on a particular key in the HOME ROW of the keyboard when not typing, in order to keep "GROUNDED" and ORIENTED ?? at all times.

         The home keys (ASDF JKL;) are outlined in yellow on the above diagram.
 The thumbs remain IN THE AIR, or very gently in contact with the keys below.